 While he spoke, I rapidly took notes so I could write a short article for you to read today...

 KnifeArt: When and how did you get started making knives?

 Moran: "I sold my first knife 59 years ago at the age of 14.
-I became a full time knifemaker forty years ago in 1960.
+I became a full-time knifemaker forty years ago in 1960.
 You see, my father had a dairy farm in Maryland.
-On the farm we had a blacksmith shop.
+On the farm, we had a blacksmith shop.
 We heated our houses with coal and used it in a hand crank forge.
 I learned to make knives so I could have what I wanted in a knife.
 I wanted to make knives the old way (forged) but no one knew how to do it anymore.
 No one knew how to heat treat etc. So I used trial and error to make knives, mainly error.
-I wanted my knives to cut real well."
+I wanted my knives to cut really well."